transcom/mymove/README.md

 * `make db_dev_reset`: Destroys your database container.
 Useful if you want to start from scratch.
 * `make db_dev_migrate`: Applies database migrations against your running database container.
 * `make db_dev_migrate_down`: reverts the most recently applied migration by running the down migration

+### Environment Variables

+In development, we use [direnv](https://direnv.net/) to setup environment variables required by the application.

+* If you want to add a new environment variable to affect only your development machine, export it in `.envrc.local`.
+Variables exported in this file take precedence over those in `.envrc`.
+* If you want to add a new environment variable that is required by new development, it can be added to `.envrc` using one of the following:

+    ```bash
+    # Add a default value for all devs that can be overridden in their .envrc.local
+    export NEW_ENV_VAR="default value"

+    # or

+    # Specify that an environment variable must be defined in .envrc.local
+    require NEW_ENV_VAR "Look for info on this value in Google Drive"
+    ```

 #### Migrations